djuro/sfMdbBlog/README.md

 sfmdbBlog
 =========
-This is a simple Symfony2 web application that uses MongoDB.
+This is a simple Symfony2 web application (Bundle) that uses MongoDB.